Sri Lanka Sacks Cricket Board Days After World Cup Thrashing - UrduPoint

 Sri Lanka Sacks Cricket Board Days After World Cup Thrashing

+Sri Lanka's sports minister Roshan Ranasinghe sacked the national cricket board on Monday and the government appointed a panel to address "outstanding issues", days after a humiliating defeat by India at the World Cup

-Colombo, (APP - UrduPoint / Pakistan Point News - 6th Nov, 2023) Sri Lanka's sports minister Roshan Ranasinghe sacked the national cricket board on Monday, days after a humiliating defeat by India at the World Cup.
+Colombo, (APP - UrduPoint / Pakistan Point News - 6th Nov, 2023) Sri Lanka's sports minister Roshan Ranasinghe sacked the national cricket board on Monday and the government appointed a panel to address "outstanding issues", days after a humiliating defeat by India at the World Cup.

 Ranasinghe has been at loggerheads with Sri Lanka Cricket -- the richest sports organisation on the financially stricken island -- for months over allegations of widespread corruption.

-"Sports minister Roshan Ranasinghe has formed an interim committee for Sri Lanka Cricket," the statement said.

-The new seven-member panel also includes a retired supreme court judge and a former board president.
+Interim chairman Ranatunga told reporters that he had accepted the challenge of rebuilding cricket.

+Within hours, the government appointed a cabinet committee headed by foreign minister Ali Sabry to "recommend immediate, viable measures to resolve the outstanding issues in Sri Lanka Cricket", President Ranil Wickremesinghe's office said in a statement.

-The move came a day after the board's second-highest officer, secretary Mohan de Silva, quit.
+The moves came a day after the board's second-highest officer, secretary Mohan de Silva, quit.

-Ranasinghe publicly demanded the entire board's resignations after Sri Lanka's 302-run World Cup thrashing by hosts India last week.

-Sri Lanka were at one point 14-6 and were all out for 55, the fourth-lowest World Cup total in history, while chasing India's 358 in Mumbai on Thursday.
+Sri Lanka lost to Bangladesh later Monday, confirming their exit from the tournament without reaching the semi-finals.

+The interim panel is the 10th appointed by a sports minister for various reasons since 1999 -- when the government intervened after the president's uncle lost the election to lead the board -- despite International Cricket Council (ICC) rules against political interference.

 "Sri Lanka Cricket has been besieged with complaints of player disciplinary issues, management corruption, financial misconduct and match-fixing allegations," Ranasinghe said in the letters, released to Sri Lankan media.